Learning how to read a cheque is an essential financial skill that empowers you to manage your money effectively.

 - Canadian Imperial Bank of Commerce (CIBC): 010

-4. Account Number: You are most probably used to this.
+You are probably used to this.
 This is simply the bank account number assigned to you by the banking institution.
-This number is a unique identifier of your bank account, and it allows you to make transactions.
-It is usually 7 digits or more.
+This number is a unique identifier of your bank account, allowing you to make transactions.
+It is usually seven digits or more.

-This number is what set apart Canadian cheques from American cheques.
+This number is what makes Canadian cheques different from American cheques.
 An American cheque will have this number, but a Canadian check will not.

 In Canada, your routing number is a combination of the 5-digit transit number, dash, and the 3-digit institution code (read points two and 3 for further clarification).